artofimagination/mysql-user-db-go-interface/README.md

 # Example implementation for user/product/project and high volume data store using MYSQL and Golang

-NOTE: This implementation is heavily under development, but is in a useful state.
+NOTE: This implementation is heavily under development, but is in a usable state.
 Feel free to try, raise tickets and fix bugs.

 This example implementation provides a fundamental handling of a user database.
 The users can have products, projects and project associated data viewers.
 All content of each object type (user/product/project) is fully customizable using two json columns.